adingyosh/H8ModelDeploy_PYTN052_Fadlil/README.md

 ![ytestypred](https://user-images.githubusercontent.com/80771654/119589610-5677cf00-bdfd-11eb-8cd2-b1bb999cb3d6.png)

-* Value of sqft_living has highest correltaion to price
+* Value of sqft_living has highest correlation to price
 * Correlation map has higher number after remove outlier of data price.
 * Model only has score 38 %, as we can see from graph variability of data is high.
 * Model is generally considered a weak or low effect size